Place Sathonay: The contemporary square

 In 1817, the municipal architect Louis Flachéron proposed to enlarge the square and to create an entry to the garden of plants.
 The square, almost immediately named Place Sathonay, was created under the Mayor of Fargues and was studied in detail by a committee chaired by Paulet which drew up the plan which was approved on 10 December 1817.
-Providing a good view on the steps at the north appeared to be a major concern then: indeed, the idea of erecting a central fountain was eventually withdrawn for this reason, and the whole composition was based on a north-south axis, as shown by the original plan.
-It had an area of 4,000 m², and the stairs at the north of the square next to the city hall provided an access to the former garden of plants.
+Providing a good view on the steps at the north appeared to be a major concern then: indeed, the idea of erecting a central fountain was eventually withdrawn for this reason, and the whole composition was based on a north–south axis, as shown by the original plan.
+It had an area of 4,000 m^{2}, and the stairs at the north of the square next to the city hall provided an access to the former garden of plants.

 Knight and Baron Antoine Fay (18th century), architect Louis Flacheron and lawyer Jean Pine des Granges (19th century) lived on this square.
 Circa 1830, an ancient Roman house with a bathroom and three mosaics was discovered at the corner of the Rue Poivre.